SakuraComputing/boilerplate-v2/README.md

-# Expensify-Application
+# Boilerplate Application

-Expensify Application using React JS
+Boilerplate setup using React JS

 This is project has been written in React JS, using Webpack and Babel.